Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Lost licence or name change

-You may be required to provide proof of your identity before any change, or replacement can be made.
+You may be required to provide proof of your identity before any change or replacement can be made.

-- as a cheque or money order made payable to the Government of Alberta
+The $25 replacement fee can be paid online or by sending a cheque or money order made payable to the Government of Alberta.

 Contact